akosiorek/akosiorek.github.io/_notes/2019-12-29-how_to_get_that_job.markdown

 # Before You Begin
 The first questions you should ask yourself before applying for jobs is what it is that you want to do, and what are the things that you care about (people, type of work, growth ability, location, compensation, etc.).
 This should allow you to short-list a few companies that you could see yourself working at.
+Once you have that list, try ordering the companies by how much you want to work for them.
+This allows you to interview at the less-preferred companies first, which gives you the preparation you need to perform well at the target companies.
+The ordering will not be perfect--the interviews are a major source of information, and it might turn out that you really want to work at the first company you interview at--but it does increase your chances of performing well at the target companies.

-Once you have that list, try to come up with at least a couple of related ones.
+Some people suggest coming up with at least a couple of related companies that you are not necessarily interested in working for.
-Even if you are not interested in working for them, interviewing there will provide the necessary preparation for the interviews at your target companies.
+This allows you to get more practice, but can be morally questionable.

 Once you start applying, everything might progress very quickly, but this depends on the candidate, and the variance can be rather high.
 I thought that it might take about three months from applications to interviews, but in my case it took only about two weeks, and on-sites followed two weeks after that.